bbnewey15/AWOL/README.md

 To be able to build this project, you will need to have DirectX SDK installed on your machine.
 Then change the Project Properties->VC++ Directories-><b>Include Directories</b> AND <b>Library Directories</b> to match your machine.

+To play the game, download AWOL Playable folder and run awol.exe with assets in the same folder.